 The UNFRAMED Ellis Island project aims to bring alive the memory of Ellis Island, the entry point to America for millions of immigrants.
-Coming from all over the world, leaving their belongings, their family and their past behind them, with the fear that they may be sent back to it, the presence of these people who have shaped the modern American identity can still be felt in the buildings, although abandoned for the past 70 years.
+Coming from all over the world, leaving their belongings, their family and their past behind them, with the fear that they may be sent back to it, the presence of these people who have shaped the modern American identity and can still be felt in the buildings, although abandoned for the past 70 years.
 This is the opportunity to interpret the stories of these people through art.

-In August 2014, JR is invited to work on the abandoned part of Ellis Island.
+In August 2014, JR was invited to work on the abandoned part of Ellis Island.
 This island, next to the Statue of Liberty, is very symbolic - the gateway to the United States for 12 million immigrants, from 1892 to 1954.
 On the south side of the island, the Ellis Island Immigrant Hospital has been abandoned since 1954.
 JR revisited the archives of Ellis Island and created many installations in these buildings so full in stories.